gradle/gradle/subprojects/docs/src/docs/release/notes.md

             withModule("my.org:api") { ComponentMetadetails details ->
                 details.statusScheme = [ "testing", "candidate", "release" ]
             }
+        }
+    }

+Furthermore, rules can now also be specified as `rule source` objects, allowing them to be defined more easily in Java code:

+    dependencies {
+        components {
-            // This rule uses a rule source object to define another rule for "my.org:api" withModule("my.org:api", new CustomStatusRule()) // See class definition below }
+            // This rule uses a rule source object that applies only to the "my.org:api" module withModule("my.org:api", new CustomStatusRule()) // See class definition below }
     }